 It’s first year was a huge success.
 It attracted interest from over 50,000 people from different countries, and nearly 5000 people took part in the course assignments.
 And since it’s so popular, F-Secure and the University of Helsinki are bringing it back for another year.

-Because this is the course series’ second year, we know people have questions.
+Because this is the course series’ third year, we know people have questions.
 So here’s a quick FAQ.
 If you have a question that’s not covered here, feel free to submit it as a comment and we’ll do our best to get you an answer.

 Is the course series free?

 How many hours of work should I be prepared to put in?

 This will vary from person to person.
 But students should expect to spend 2-10 hours per week on the course.

 Are there any prerequisites for registering?

 No, there are no formal requirements.
 But a basic understanding of coding, networks, and cyber security are needed to follow some of the course material.
 You are of course welcome to register without this background knowledge, but you’ll need to put in extra time learning these things if you want to complete all parts of the course.